【For High School Teachers】”The 11th Kyoto High School Teacher Exchange Meeting” October 16 (Sat) Call for Participants

 IELTS is an English language test that is recognised by more than 10,000 institutions in 140 countries around the world.

-More than 3.5 million people around the world take the test annually to study, immigrate, or work.
+More than 3.5 million people around the world take the exam every year to study, immigrate, or work.

 time Group A 9:45~15:30 (50-minute lunch break)